fosterful/scheduler/README.md

 ## Support and Contact details

 Interested in finding out more about what we do, or how you can support our mission?
-Please visit [https://officemomsanddads.com](https://officemomsanddads.com).
+Please visit [https://fosterful.org](https://fosterful.org).

-If after reading about us, you still have questions, you can directly [contact us](https://officemomsanddads.com/contact-us/) through our website.
+If after reading about us, you still have questions, you can [contact Us](mailto:info@fosterful.org) directly via email.

 ---